A Lagrangian Approach to the Inhomogeneous Incompressible Euler Equation: Hamiltonian and Vorticity Formulation

 \section{Hamiltonian and Vorticity Formulation}

-In this section, we analyze how the above geometric picture flips to the Hamiltonian side.
-Recall that the Hamiltonian formulation of the motion of ideal fluids reads coadjoint motion of one-form on $\mathfrak X_\sigma^*(D)$, lies in the framework of general Lie-Poisson equations \cite{MR99}, while the Leray projector essentially becomes the musical isomorphism from cotangent to tangent vectors.
+In this section, we flip to the Hamiltonian side of the above geometric picture of IIE and derive the Lagrangian-Eulerian formulation of IIE from Hamilton's action principle.
+The Hamiltonian formulation of the motion of ideal fluids reads coadjoint motion of one-form on $\mathfrak X_\sigma^*(D)$, lies in the framework of general Lie-Poisson equations \cite{MR99}, while the Leray projector essentially becomes the musical isomorphism from cotangent to tangent vectors (see \cite{MW83}\cite{AK98}).
 Identifying $\mathfrak X_\sigma(D)$ with the space of scalar(vector, resp.) potentials by $\nabla^\perp(\nabla\times$,resp.) in $2(3$-d,resp.), we obtain the vortex dynamics.

-Here we extend the above geometric picture to the inhomogeneous setting.
-A Hamilton-Pontryagin type variational principle and a companion Lagrangian-Eulerian formulation is established.
-We then establish the vorticity formulation and appreciate such formulation to prove local existence of strong solutions.
+Here, we extend the above geometric picture to the inhomogeneous setting.
+A Hamilton-Pontryagin type variational principle and a companion Lagrangian-Eulerian formulation is established, which generalizes the Weber's formula for perfect fluids in \cite{Co01a}.
+We then establish the vorticity formulation for IIE in simply connected domain and torus respectively.
+The reason why we need to treat torus case separately is because the mean value of $\rho u$ is conserved, instead of $u$, hence a global stream function representation for $u$ is not applicable in torus case.
+A proof of local existence of strong solutions for IIE is obtained based on our vorticity formulation.